TurkishDelightCo/full-stack-developer/README.md

-# Full Stack Developer Curriculum
+# Freecodecamp: Full Stack Developer Curriculum

 The course provided by Freecodecamp guides you to becoming a Certified Full Stack Developer, teaching essential technologies for building modern, scalable web applications.
 It covers frontend development with HTML, CSS, JavaScript, React, and TypeScript, along with backend development using Git, Npm, Node.js, Python, and relational databases.
 Through lessons, coding exercises, and real-world projects, you'll gain the skills and experience needed to confidently create complete web applications and excel in a Full Stack Developer career.